CS 303E: Fall, 2024

 By the way, even if you do all of the work yourself, sharing your work with someone else is still cheating.
 You will both be punished.
 You may think that you're doing your friend a favor.
 You're not; you're putting both of your academic futures at risk.

 You may naively believe that changing variable names and reordering code will keep you from being caught.
 Computer science is amazing!
 We have very sophisticated automated tools that can compare thousands of programs and find copying even if the variable names are different and the code is substantially re-ordered.
 With very high likelihood, you will be caught if you cheat.
 Every semester, students learn this the hard way.
-Last semester, several students were caught cheating in this class and were either forced to drop the class, got an F, and/or were reported to the Dean of Students office.
+Every semester, several students are caught cheating in this class and get an F and/or are reported to the Dean of Students office.
 Don't be one of those students.
 It's not worth it!

 Unauthorized sharing of materials promotes cheating.
 It is a violation of the University's Student Honor Code and an act of academic dishonesty.
 I am well aware of the sites used for sharing materials, and any materials found online that are associated with you, or any suspected unauthorized sharing of materials, will be reported to Student Conduct and Academic Integrity in the Office of the Dean of Students.
 These reports can result in sanctions, including failure in the course, and even expulsion from the University.